 There are several types of Kaposi sarcoma:

 Classic Kaposi sarcoma.
 Classic Kaposi sarcoma was first described in the late 1800s, and it traditionally occurs in older men of Jewish or Mediterranean descent.
 Lesions most often appear on the lower body, particularly on the legs, ankles, or soles of the feet.
-Classic Kaposi sarcoma is more common in men than women, and lesions may develop slowly over a period of 10 to 15 years.
+Classic Kaposi sarcoma is more common in men than in women, and lesions may develop slowly over a period of 10 to 15 years.

 Epidemic Kaposi sarcoma.
 Kaposi sarcoma in people with HIV/AIDS is often called epidemic Kaposi sarcoma.
 Acquired immune deficiency syndrome (AIDS) is a disease of the immune system caused by infection with the human immunodeficiency virus (HIV).
 It is the most common type of Kaposi sarcoma.
 Today, Kaposi sarcoma is found most often in homosexual men with HIV/AIDS.
 Epidemic Kaposi sarcoma causes lesions to form in many different areas on the body.
 It may affect the lymph nodes and organs, such as the liver, spleen, lungs, and the digestive tract.
 Learn more about HIV/AIDS-related cancer.